Type 1 diabetes: Prevention

 Modifying the gut microbiota through the use of probiotics, prebiotics, or specific diets has also gained attention.
 Some evidence suggests that the gut microbiome plays a role in immune regulation, and researchers are investigating whether altering the microbiome could reduce the risk of autoimmunity and, subsequently, type 1 diabetes.

 Tolerogenic therapies, which seek to induce immune tolerance to beta-cell antigens, are another area of interest.
 Techniques such as using dendritic cells or regulatory T cells engineered to promote tolerance to beta cells are being studied in clinical trials, though these approaches remain experimental.

-There is also a hypothesis that certain viral infections, particularly enteroviruses, may trigger type 1 diabetes in genetically predisposed individuals.
-Researchers are investigating whether vaccines targeting these viruses could reduce the risk of developing the disease.
+There is evidence suggesting that certain viral infections may trigger type 1 diabetes.
+Systematic review and meta-analyses of 60 studies indicated that exposure to enteroviruses increases the risk.
+Enterovirus B, Enterovirus C, coxsackievirus B1, and coxsackievirus B4 were associated with elevated risk.
+Infections during pregnancy have also been associated with an increased risk of type 1 diabetes in the offspring, with enteroviruses, rubella virus, and cytomegalovirus showing elevated risk.
+Vaccination against rotavirus in young children has been associated with a reduction in incidence rates of type 1 diabetes.
+Countries that implemented a nationwide rotavirus vaccination program have shown a decline in the incidence of type 1 diabetes in young children (<5 years of age) The results were more marked with the pentavalent rotavirus vaccine than the monovalent vaccine.

 Combination immunotherapies are being explored to achieve more durable immune protection by using multiple agents together.
 For example, anti-CD3 antibodies may be combined with other immunomodulatory agents such as IL-1 blockers or checkpoint inhibitors.

 Finally, researchers are studying how environmental factors such as infections, diet, and stress may affect immune regulation through epigenetic modifications.
 The hope is that targeting these epigenetic changes could delay or prevent the onset of type 1 diabetes in high-risk individuals.